How Much Weight Can You Gain From Strength Training?

 Strength training and weight training are often confused with each other as being the same thing.

 However, weight training is meant to help you lose body fat while strength training is meant to develop muscle mass.
+If you’re looking for a training program that’s flexible with a built-in community and access to expert trainers, sign up for our PRO Plan today!

 Building Muscle Mass with Strength Training